 Manual Mode – Full manual control from 1/1000sec to 1sec and B. This works with all Nikkor lenses.

 A Mode – Aperture Priority control.
-You set the aperture, it sets the shutter speed.
+You set the aperture, the Nikon FG sets the shutter speed.
 This works with all AI’d, AI, AIS, E, AF and D series lenses.

-P Mode – Program mode, it’s sets the aperture and shutter speed.
+P Mode – Program mode, the Nikon FG sets the aperture and shutter speed.
 This works with all AI’d, AI, AIS, E, AF, and D lenses.

-ASA/ISO Dial – Just like most cameras this one uses a dial to manually set the film speed.
+ASA/ISO Dial – Just like most cameras the Nikon FG uses a dial to manually set the film speed.

 Exposure Compensation – up to +2/-2 stops in 1/2 stop increments.

-Handheld warning – A warning tone sounds when the camera is set to a shutter speed that may be to slow to hand hold the camera (1/30sec and lower).
-This can be switched off by moving the switch on the right hand deck to cover the audible symbol.
-This is a fantastic tool for sports photography that I do not think is on any other Nikon.
-When using a long lens (200+) on a monopod in either auto or program mode this will warn you that you are in trouble without you having to look away from the action!
+Handheld warning – A warning tone sounds when the camera is set to a shutter speed that may be to slow to handhold the camera (1/30sec and lower).
+This can be switched off by moving the switch on the right-hand deck to cover the audible symbol.
+This is a fantastic tool for photography where the subject is not perfectly stationery that I do not think is on any other Nikon except the EM.
+When using a long lens (200+) on a monopod in either auto or program mode this will warn you that you are in trouble without you having to look away from the shot!

 TTL Flash Metering – Full integration with TTL flash units (SB-16B etc) and an in viewfinder flash ready light that functions with some TTL flash units.